NEW MANHATTAN BEACH MAYOR ENDORSEMENT- PORTIA COHEN!

 To ease the transition to legal, long-term rentals, I recommend the City host workshops led by homeowners who successfully rent their properties for 30 days or more.
 While it may seem disconcerting for owners previously renting their properties on a short term basis, they could learn how many of our residents have successfully and legally rented long term for years.
 The stakeholder interests of our residents must be put before the stakeholder interests of short term rental companies.

 Again, I AM FOR CONTINUING THE BAN ON SHORT TERM RENTALS.
-I CANNOT CONTROL THE VOTE OF THE CURRENT CITY COUNCIL.

 The Short Term Rental issue has brought into the focus quality of life issues and the lack of proper code enforcement.
 The previous Council, in particular Wayne and Mark, voted to ban short term rentals.
 They irresponsibly did not provide for sufficient Code Enforcement resources to monitor and rectify violators.
 This has led to a tremendous, unacceptable strain on the quality of life for residents and has turned neighbor against neighbor.